exasim-project/NeoFOAM/doc/basics/mpi_architecture.rst

     comm.finaliseComm(field, loc);

 .. note::
-    If the file line and number are used as communication key names they can allow for helpful debug messages when and ``MPI`` communication throws an error.
+    If the file line and number are used as communication key names they can allow for helpful debug messages where ``MPI`` communication throws an error.

 In the above of course the logic would be situated in a solution loop, and the calls would not be made sequential as this would lead to blocking communication.